clhenrick/cartodb-tutorial/README.md

 CartoDB is a platform running on open-source software for visualizing and analzying data on interactive web-maps.
 It is perhaps the easiest method of mapping geospatial data for the web.
 It also allows for high cartographic customization through an intuitive user interface as well as advanced geospatial data analysis using [SQL](http://en.wikipedia.org/wiki/Sql) (Structured Queried Language) and [Post-GIS](http://boundlessgeo.com/solutions/solutions-software/postgis/).

-Prior to CartoDB (and other opensource web-cartography software such as [Tile Mill](https://www.mapbox.com/tilemill/)), creating webmaps involved having to install server-side software.
-This was _extremely difficult_ unless you were a computer programmer / back-end web developer.
+Prior to CartoDB (and other opensource web-cartography software such as [Tile Mill](https://www.mapbox.com/tilemill/)), creating webmaps involved having to have your very own web server and install both server-side and database software.
+This was _extremely difficult_ unless you were a experienced computer programmer / back-end web developer.
 The great thing about CartoDB is that it handles all of the server side stuff for you.
-For example, each time you import data into your dashboard in CartoDB that data is automatically stored inside a database that has _geospatial_ capabilities.
+For example, each time you import data into CartoDB that data is automatically stored inside a database that has _geospatial_ capabilities.

 ### Geospatial?
 Wait, what???

 __Geospatial data__ refers to data that has a location based, geometric component.
 Most geospatial data is in _vector format_ and is stored as points, lines and polygons whose vertices have real world x, y coordinates such as latitude and longitude.
 In [GIS](http://en.wikipedia.org/wiki/Geographic_information_system), geospatial data can be used to represent both physical and cultural features.
-These data can then be overlayed and analyzed to solve problems and model the enviroment.
+These data can then be cartographically rendered and analyzed to solve problems and model the enviroment.

-__Examples of each geometry type:__
+### Examples of Geometry Types:

 - A list of street addresses, which can then be __georeferenced__ (matched) to individual pairs of latitude longitude coordinates (points), such as the locations of all public schools in NYC: